jklebba/MATLAB_Monte_Carlo_sim/README.md

 # MATLAB_Monte_Carlo_sim

-simulateMC() is a tool to generate samples from user-specified distributions and combine the samples through an arbitrary function.
+simulateMC() is a tool to generate samples from user-specified distributions and combine the samples through an arbitrary function in MATLAB.
 It can also be used as a tool for propagation of uncertainty or just for generating correlated samples.

 simulateMC() does the following: